-- 11.7 Per capita emissions are likely to continue to decrease as energy efficiency measures, renewable energy production and new technologies become more widely adopted across the District.
+- 11.2.10 Per capita emissions are likely to continue to decrease as energy efficiency measures, renewable energy production and new technologies become more widely adopted across the District.
 This includes relating to transport, as increased uptake of more energy efficient vehicles and electric vehicles takes place.
-However, an increase in the built footprint of the District (i.e. new housing and employment development) may lead to an increase in overall emissions if efficiency measures do not keep pace. - 11.8 With regards to the Gypsy and Traveller communities, it is likely that the amount of energy use would remain similar as changes to the heating and electricity requirements of caravans is unlikely to change regardless of location.
+However, an increase in the built footprint of the District (i.e. new housing and employment development) may lead to an increase in overall emissions if efficiency measures do not keep pace. - 11.2.11 With regards to the Gypsy and Traveller communities, it is likely that the amount of energy use would remain similar as changes to the heating and electricity reqirements of caravans is unlikely to change regardless of location.
 The potential for unauthorised encampments to be located in poorly accessible locations could however lead to longer and more frequent trips by car, thereby increasing energy use and emissions (though the magnitude of such impacts would be minor).

-- Opportunities have been identified for the delivery of renewable energy schemes, for Mansfield this includes heat pumps, solar thermal, wind, plant biomass and solar PV energy generation capacities. - There is a need to reduce consumption, improve efficiency and use more low carbon energy sources.
+- Opportunities have been identified for the delivery of renewable energy schemes, for Mansfield this includes heat pumps, solar thermal, wind, plant biomass and solar PV energy generation capacities.
+In recent years there has been an increase un uptake, but the amount of energy generated from such sources is still relatively low. - There is a need to reduce consumption, improve efficiency and use more low carbon energy sources.

-11.8 The identified accommodation needs for the Gypsy and Traveller community is highly unlikely to deliver significant improvements to renewable energy generation capacities.
+11.4.1 The identified accommodation needs for the Gypsy and Traveller community is highly unlikely to deliver significant improvements to renewable energy generation capacities.
 Alongside this consideration; energy efficient design will be delivered through compliance with Building Regulations (and is not relevant to caravan accommodation).
-Therefore, this SA Objective has been scoped out of the assessment, as it is considered that the G&T DPD is not likely to lead to any significant effects on this topic.
+Therefore, this SA topic has been scoped out of the assessment, as it is considered that the G&T DPD is not likely to lead to any significant effects on this topic.